Learn Portuguese for Free: 18 Online Resources You Need to Bookmark

 Then, you have the flashcards, which will help you to memorize the vocabulary of the unit.

 Once you get familiar with the new words, you can try the four games included in each lesson: a matching game, tic-tac-toe, a concentration game and a listening game.

 By the end of the process, you will have memorized all the new words for sure!

 Since the lessons are rather short, you only need about 20 to 30 minutes to complete each of them.
 This makes LingoHut perfect for learners in a hurry!

-You may be surprised to see Reddit in this list, but it is actually is a great tool for learning languages!
+You may be surprised to see Reddit in this list, but it’s actually an excellent tool for learning languages!